 Deprecation of MailboxSearch cmdlets:

 From Apr 1, 2020, you can’t use New-MailboxSearch cmdlet to create In-Place eDiscovery searches and In-Place Holds.
-Still, you can use *-MailboxSearch cmdlets (like Search-Mailbox, New-MailboxSearch, Start-MailboxSearch, Stop-MailboxSearch, Set-MailboxSearch) to run, edit and delete existing searching and holds at your own risk.
+Still, you can use *-MailboxSearch cmdlets (like Search-Mailbox, Start-MailboxSearch, Stop-MailboxSearch, Set-MailboxSearch) to run, edit and delete existing searching and holds at your own risk.

 From July 1.
 2020, you can’t use the Start-MailboxSearch,Stop–MailboxSearch,Set-MailboxSearch cmdlets.
 You will be able to use only Get-MailboxSearch and Remove-MailboxSearch cmdlets to list and remove existing mailbox searches and holds.